Tuesday 21st February 2012 by louise, No comments

 I think Out Of Africa was one of the first videos I remember seeing.
 I was probably about 7 years old.
 It was not something I would have chosen to watch, I was more interested in the Care Bears but my mom was a working single parent and the only time we’d actually have time to sit with her and chill out and have a cuddle was on the sofa with a video.

-Sunday 9th January 2011 by Louise Carron Harris, No comments
+Sunday 9th January 2011 by louise, No comments

 How many of you have analysed your life, thought about where you came from and where you are going, how you will be remembered and how you want to be remembered?